Alberto Barton: Bartonella

 On October 5, 1905, during a scientific meeting, he announced his discovery.

 The first manuscript was published in 1909 in the journal Crónica Médica.
 In 1913, Richard P. Strong of Harvard University arrived in Peru to study the tropical diseases in South America.
 Strong confirmed Barton's discovery and named the bacteria Bartonia in honor of Barton; the bacterial species was subsequently named Bartonella bacilliformis.

 Barton also studied Paragonimiasis, Leishmaniasis, and Brucellosis.
-He had a son named Hugo Andres Vizcarra Barton.
+He had a daughter named Dora.

 Awards

 He was decorated with the "Orden del Sol de la Nación" in Peru for his research and was elected President of the National Academy of Medicine.
 Subsequently, he was the first Doctor Honoris Causa of San Marcos University in 1925.

 He died on October 25, 1950, at the age of 80.